flatironinstitute/masala_public_seating_optimization_plugins/README.md

 ## Building Doxygen code documentation

 All source code (both manually-written sub-libraries and auto-generated API sub-libraries) is documented with Doxygen tags.
-To generate Doxygen HTML documentation, first, follow the instructions above to build Masala's Core library and the Quantum Computing Masala Plugins library.
+To generate Doxygen HTML documentation, first, follow the instructions above to build Masala's Core library and the Seating Optimization Masala Plugins library.
 Second, build Doxygen documentation with:

 ```
 doxygen Doxyfile.src